The Two Rivers Board of Trustees supports and guides our community in service of our mission: to nurture a diverse group of curious, engaged learners.

 John C. Phillips

 Aswathi Zachariah (Chair)

-Aswathi Zachariah currently serves as General Counsel for the Inter-American Foundation (IAF), a U.S. federal agency that supports community-led development in Latin America and the Caribbean through grant-making, technical assistance, and public-private partnerships.
-Prior to joining IAF, Aswathi was an Associate General Counsel for the National Endowment for the Arts.
-Aswathi also practiced real estate law at the DC law firm, Arent Fox for a number of years where her focus was real estate and corporate transactional law.
+Aswathi Zachariah currently serves as General Counsel for The John F. Kennedy Center for the Performing Arts (the Kennedy Center).
+Prior to joining the Kennedy Center, Aswathi was the General Counsel for the Inter-American Foundation and an Associate General Counsel for the National Endowment for the Arts.
+Aswathi also practiced real estate law at the DC law firm, Arent Fox Schiff for a number of years where her focus was real estate and corporate transactional law.
 She is also a Certified Public Accountant (CPA) and spent three years in the audit practice at PricewaterhouseCoopers.
 Her audit practice concentrated on clients from the financial services sector.

 Aswathi graduated from the University of Colorado at Boulder with a Bachelor’s degree in Business Administration (emphasis in Accounting) and received her law degree from the University of Denver.
 She grew up right outside of Denver, Colorado and now lives in Capitol Hill with her husband Richard and two boys, Samuel and Elijah.

 Malik Husser (Vice Chair)

 Eli Schlam is Associate University Counsel for George Mason University.
 Eli assists members of the University community with legal issues related to student conduct, university life, technology, contracts, admissions, privacy, and other areas of the University.
 Eli also represents Mason in litigation.